Financing Your Legal Education

 Federal Direct Unsubsidized Loan

-This is the most attractive type of federal loan offered.
 All eligible law students are offered this loan as part of their award package.
 Need and creditworthiness are not requirements.

-• Students are capped at $20,500 each academic year.
+• This loan is capped at $20,500 each academic year.

-• The interest rate is 7.05% for loans disbursed on or after July 1, 2023.
+• The interest rate is 8.08% for loans disbursed on or after July 1, 2024 and before July 1, 2025.

 • Interest accrues on these loans while you are in school.

-• The loan origination fee is 1.057% for loans disbursed on or after October 1, 2020, and before October 1, 2023.
-For example, if you borrow $20,500 of this type of loan, $20,283.31 would be applied to your student account ($10,141.66 at the beginning of each semester).
+• The loan origination fee is 1.057% for loans disbursed on or after October 1, 2020, and before October 1, 2025.
+For example, if you borrow $20,500 of this type of loan, $20,284 would be applied to your student account ($10,142 a semester).
+For assistance in calculating the origination fee please see the Federal Loan Revision Calculator.

 Federal Direct Graduate PLUS Loan